Salvatore Martinez: Vatican

+OSCE

 On January 2, 2018, Martinez was appointed Personal Representative of the OSCE Chairperson-in-Office for combating racism, xenophobia, and discrimination, with special emphasis on religious intolerance.
 As part of the OSCE Representation, he was one of the promoters and organizers of the International Conference of Rome on the "Responsibility of States, Institutions and Individuals in the fight against Anti-Semitism in the OSCE area", scheduled within the framework of the Italian OSCE Presidency 2018, held in Rome on January 29, 2018 at the Ministry of Foreign Affairs and International Cooperation – Hall of International Conferences.

-He is Consultor, a nomination of Pope Benedict XVI, ad quinquennium, from April 2012, of the Pontifical Council for the Promotion of the New Evangelization.

-He was Consultor, until the dissolution of the Dicastery, of the Pontifical Council for the Laity, nominated ad quinquennium by Pope Benedict XVI in March 2008, appointment renewed by Pope Francis in 2013.

-He was Consultor, until the dissolution of the Dicastery, of the Pontifical Council for the Family Pontifical Council for the Family, nominated ad quinquennium by Pope Benedict XVI, in September 2009, appointment renewed by Pope Francis in 2014.
+Alleanza del Rinnovamento nello Spirito Onlus

-Since 1997, he is president of Fondazione "Alleanza del Rinnovamento nello Spirito Onlus", an organization recognized by the Republic of Italy and the Bishops' Conference of Italy, which operates in the field of formation of formators with the organization and the promotion of national and interregional Schools dedicated to families, to youth, to animators and operators in the social field, as well as through specific initiatives for the reduction of social discomfort of disadvantaged persons.
-From 2002, the Foundation has begun a mission in Chisinau, capital of the Republic of Moldova, with the creation of a missionary Center and of a Home to welcome the poor; it has also stipulated protocols of understanding with government socio-health Institutions to take care of children afflicted with mental handicap.
+Since 1997, he has been president of Fondazione "Alleanza del Rinnovamento nello Spirito Onlus", an organization recognized by the Republic of Italy and the Bishops' Conference of Italy, which operates in the field of formation of formators with the organization and the promotion of national and interregional Schools dedicated to families, to youth, to animators and operators in the social field, as well as through specific initiatives for the reduction of social discomfort of disadvantaged persons.
+From 2002, the Foundation has begun a mission in Chișinău, capital of the Republic of Moldova, with the creation of a missionary Center and of a Home to welcome the poor; it has also stipulated protocols of understanding with government socio-health Institutions to take care of children afflicted with mental handicap.

 Since 2014, in agreement with Prison Fellowship Italia onlus and RnS, in collaboration with the Ministry of Justice and the Inspectorate General of the Prison Chaplains, on the occasion of Christmas the foundation promotes "L'Altra Cucina...
 Per un Pranzo d'Amore" (The Other Kitchen...
 For a Lunch of Love), a great charity event of "social justice" in favor of prisoners.
 In 2018, the initiative was held in 13 prisons of Italy involving over 2,500 prisoners.